kinnara-digital-studio/kecak-workflow/docs/pluginsList_emailBroker.md

 8. Design process :

-Drag a tool to the workspace and you can see like in this picture :
+Drag the tool into the process development work area and you can see like in this picture :

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/8.emailBroker.png" alt="" />